JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ Added `mouse.locked` to lock the mouse cursor, e.g. for FPS games
 - ☑︎ Added `env.shell`, which is the path to a "shell" app that should be automatically (re)launched after the current program exits.
 This should be cleared by Control-C or any error break, and will be used by `demo` and `desktop` to return to these after running a program.
 On the command line, `exit` will relaunch the current shell (if any).
 - ☑︎ Added `sound.amp` to get the current amplitude of a playing sound (in the range 0-1, but typically closer to 0), enabling you to make a sort of graphic equalizer display, or do lip-syncing to speech, etc.
-- ☑︎ remove test characters currently at char(29) and char(30)
+- ☑︎ remove test characters previously at char(29) and char(30)
 - ☐ BUG: Display.install does not work with a display of type 0 (off)
 - ☑︎ fix crash that occurs when setting gfx.scrollX to NaN
 - **Code Editor**
   - ☑︎ Code editor uses a new custom font, including all special characters available in the text display.
   - ☑︎ Added customizable editor colors, via the `env.editorColors` map.
-  - ☐ increase scroll wheel speed in code editor -- should be ~1 line/click
+  - ☑︎ increase scroll wheel speed in code editor -- should be ~1 line/click
   - ☐ code editor autocomplete should include any identifiers (found as parameters, and assignments in local and global scope)
   - ☐ make sure the code editor shows the unknown-character glyph for unknown chars, rather than just blank, on all platforms
   - ☐ Correctly color parens after a line (or several lines?) continued by `and`